L4Re/l4re.org/src/overview/architecture.rst

 Operating System Framework.
 For a more in-depth introduction, see :doc:`/detailed_introduction/architecture_concepts/index`.

-Architecturally, L4Re ist a `microkernel
+Architecturally, L4Re is a `microkernel
 <https://en.wikipedia.org/wiki/Microkernel>`_ based operating system.
 That is,
 the amount of code that is running in the most privileged level in the system is kept reasonably small.
 This design is key to building a secure and reliable